-2010 Catalyst Census: Fortune 500 Women Board Directors
+2011 Catalyst Census: Fortune 500 Women Board Directors

-- Individuals included are those listed in SEC filings as serving on the board up to the annual meeting of shareholders and those listed in NAIC filings as Directors. - Catalyst uses the race and ethnicity definitions established by the U.S. Census Bureau to collect race/ ethnicity information about women directors; however, race and ethnicity are treated as mutually exclusive categories.
-Catalyst collects data from many sources, including previous Catalyst Census data, diversity publications, and biographies.
-Catalyst e-mailed and called contacts at Fortune 500 companies to request the verification of the collected race/ethnicity data.
+- Individuals included are those listed in SEC filings as serving on the board up to the annual meeting of shareholders and those listed in NAIC filings as Directors. - Catalyst collects race/ethnicity data from many sources, including previous Catalyst Census data, diversity publications, and biographies.
+Catalyst emailed and called contacts at Fortune 500 companies to request the verification of the collected race/ethnicity data.
 Contacts, which varied by company, included employees in media and investor relations departments.
-Additionally, Catalyst e-mailed women board directors for self-verification. - The race/ethnicity data was drawn from 491 companies, including 431 companies with complete race/ ethnicity data for each woman board director and 60 companies with no women board directors.
-Verifiable data increased from 477 companies in 2009.
+Additionally, Catalyst emailed women board directors for self-verification. - The race/ethnicity data was drawn from 495 companies, including 439 companies with complete race/ ethnicity data for each woman board director and 56 companies with no women board directors.
+Verifiable data increased from 491 companies in 2010.

-2010 Catalyst Census: Fortune 500 Women Executive Officers and Top Earners
+2011 Catalyst Census: Fortune 500 Women Executive Officers and Top Earners

-• Individuals included are those listed as Executive Officers1 in SEC filings and those listed in NAIC filings as Officers.
+Individuals included are those listed as Executive Officers1 in SEC filings and those listed in NAIC filings as Officers.